OpenMW/openmw/docs/source/reference/modding/settings/navigator.rst

 Render navigation mesh.
 Allows to do in-game debug.
-Every nav mesh is visible and every update is noticable.
+Every nav mesh is visible and every update is noticeable.
 Potentially decreases performance.

 nav mesh render mode